tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/onboarding.md

 Mergify does not have its own bot account.
 Instead, it uses a random organization member's credentials to e.g. rebase pull requests.

-Log in with your GitHub account into Mergify at least once to authorize it to use your account, as well.
+Log in with your GitHub account into Mergify at least once and authorize it to use your account, as well.

 ## Documentation